kks32-courses/data-analytics/spark/rdd/intrusion-detection.md

 * Load the [raw data](http://kdd.ics.uci.edu/databases/kddcup99/kddcup.data_10_percent.gz)
  and count the number of records.
 * Print the first 5 lines of the raw data.
-* Filter and count only the `normal` interactions and measure how long the computation takes.
+* Filter and count only the `normal.` interactions and measure how long the computation takes.
 * Sample the data to measure the percentage of normal interaction and compare it with the whole data.
 Measure the duration of computation in both cases.
 (Hint: